 Express routine (20–30 minutes) — ideal for busy evenings

 1. T-30 min: Put down the screen.
-Prepare for the next day (clothes, bag, task list) to clear your mind.
+Prepare for the next day (clothes, bag, to-do list) to clear your mind.

 2. T-20 min: Dim lights throughout the room.
 Herbal tea, light reading, or calming podcasts.